xiaolaba/masm32_win10_screen_capture_text/README.md

 # masm32_win10_screen_capture_text
-Study for win32 hook api for text capture from screen
+Study for win32 hook api for text capture from screen (屏幕取詞)

 Source code was copy from couple webpages, they are almost identical thus just another copy cat with exact error, no build could be done.
 My attempts and at least fixed some errors of build script (build.bat)

-##Tools:
+## Tools:
 masm32 SDK, free copy is here, http://www.masm32.com/

-##How to build:
+## How to build:
-Win10, 64 bit, just click build.bat

-##Status:
+Win 10, 64 bit, just click build.bat, should be self-explanatory. win7/8 or any win32 platform should be the same, but no test yet.

+## Status:
-build success, but no text captured or output. download the soruce and exe here, https://github.com/xiaolaba/masm32_win10_screen_capture_text/releases/tag/masm32_win10_screen_capture_text_rev1
+build success, but no text captured or output. download the soruce and exe/dll here, https://github.com/xiaolaba/masm32_win10_screen_capture_text/releases/tag/masm32_win10_screen_capture_text_rev1

+## The Next:
+await for comments and suggestions.